Gerald H Thornhill

 We got talking.
 I think I asked her if she was staying at the hotel, but she didn't answer, just shook her head.
 I thought I had made a mistake and she was assuming I was just a dirty old man trying to pick her up.
 Maybe I was.
 But then she asked me what the name of the tune the pianist was playing and I told her.

-‘Moonlight in Vermont, it's a Cole Porter song.’
+‘You Do Something To Me' it's a Cole Porter song.’

 ‘Yes,’ I said, ‘Cole Porter, he wrote lots of songs.’